 How this website came to be so big.

 THIS AND THAT started in 1998 as a small, six-page site intended to provide public access to a Star Trek Deep Space Nine novel (Dreadnought) and three X-Files novels (Player, Mirrors, and Dreamer) I had written.
-I used the free 10 MB that came with my Earthlink Internet access account and wrote the site using an excellent, and sadly no longer available, software package called Webpage Construction Kit 5.0 by MacMillian.
-(This package works like a good word processor in that you simply type what you want and the software takes care of all the HTML coding.)
+I used the free 10 MB that came with my Earthlink account and wrote the site using an excellent, and sadly no longer available, software package called Webpage Construction Kit 5.0 by MacMillian.
 After comparing many background/font color combinations I discovered that on the monitors common back then, white letters on black backgrounds provided the clearest text.
 The black backgrounds also went well with the dark themes of the X-Files stories and the in-space context of the Deep Space Nine novel.
-While the monitor resolution problems of the 1990s are no longer an issue in these high resolution days, the black background and white text has become a hallmark of the site and therefore worth preserving.
+While the monitor resolution problems of the 1990s are no longer an issue in these high resolution days, after almost 20 years the black background and white text has become a hallmark of the site.

 In those early days I counted myself lucky to get ten visitors a month.
 Little did I know that was soon to change.